AnthonyDipilato/CoffeeRoasterUI/README.md

 Written by Anthony DiPilato

 This project is the user interface for the coffee roaster that I built.
-You can see the build log details at [url]
+You can see the build log details at [http://anthonydipilato.com/2016/08/11/coffee-roaster/](http://anthonydipilato.com/2016/08/11/coffee-roaster/)

 The UI runs on a Raspberry Pi connected to an arduino via USB The arduino acts as slave to the Raspberry Pi